DSpace/RestContract/vocabularyEntryDetails.md

 Exposed links:
 * vocabulary: the vocabulary that the entry belong to
-* parent: for hierarchical vocabulary, the entry parent of the current entry, if any
+* parent: for hierarchical vocabulary, the detail entry parent of the current detail entry, if any
-* childrens: for hierarchical vocabulary, the list of children entries, if any
+* childrens: for hierarchical vocabulary, the list of children detail entries, if any

 Return codes:
 * 200 OK - if the operation succeed